Hello and welcome to my QRZ page - David (G6ENN)

 The photo below was taken in June 2012 and shows me using a home made 2m/70cm end-fed co-axial dipole to

 On a recent trip to the Lake District (March/April 2013) I was able to activate 9 summits.
 The following picture was

 The following video was taken on the same day on Wandope and shows me activating this summit for Wainwrights on the air:

 On a previous trip to the Lake District, I took some video during a therrmal inversion, letting us walk above the clouds:

-Below is my office - can you spot the Yaesu FT-857?
+Below is my office - can you spot the Yaesu FT-991?

 I really enjoy building simple wire aerials.
-Here are some photos of my nested dipoles, delta loops (6m and 10m on the same pole).Also, my 2m delta loop - flying a Union Jack :
+Here are some photos of my nested dipoles, delta loops (6m and 10m experiment on the same pole).Also, my 2m delta loop - flying a Union Jack :

-My latest project has been with a version of a magnetic loop antenna.
+A recent project has been with a version of magnetic loop antenna.
 It uses a hula hoop that has a screened multi core cable running through it to form the outer loop.
 By adding a switch to make use of the second gang of the tuning capacitor, it will tune from 60 to 10 meters.
 In terms of contacts, I have had best results on bands between 20 and 12 meters, but have had contacts on 40 through to 10 meters.
 My best DX was on 15 meters with a station in Wisconsin USA.